alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 the Case's own name — `#Less` prints `Less`.
 So a Namespace over a Choice of unit Cases declares `is Equatable, is Printable` and writes neither Method:
-`Ordering`, `Side`, `CaseSensitivity`, `NormalizationForm`, `NumberFormat`, `Rounding`, `SortOrder` and `Stream` are all that shape, and seven of the eight have an empty body besides. `Ordering` is the one that does not: `then` is a Method of its own, and no conformance offers it.
+`Ordering`, `Side`, `CaseSensitivity`, `NormalizationForm`, `NumberFormat`, `Rounding`, `SignStyle`, `SortOrder` and `Stream` are all that shape, and eight of the nine have an empty body besides. `Ordering` is the one that does not:
+`then` is a Method of its own, and no conformance offers it.

 Printing is DECLARED where equality is not — a Choice compares by its tags whatever anyone says, but how it READS is a decision, so a Choice whose